Funboy Five

+1979-2007: original formation and sporadic activity

 While gigging sporadically in London and south-east England, the band recorded a three-track demo which earned them a review in Sounds and a session for the John Peel Show.
 First broadcast in October 1979, the session was followed in January 1980 by a single, "Life After Death"/"Compulsive Eater", which also saw the debut of the new rhythm section of Dave Tyler (bass) and Paul Ingram (drums), released on the band's own Cool-Cat-Daddy-O record label.
 Also released on the label in 1980 was a 7-track cassette Funboy Five Shall Inherit The Earth, which included demos and other material.

 Although the band ceased recording and playing live in 1981, the single became a sought-after rarity among collectors of DIY vinyl being listed in journalist Johan Kugelberg's 100 best records of the post-punk DIY-era, first published in Ugly Things magazine.
 During the 1990s and 2000s, "Life After Death" featured on two unofficial vinyl compilations, Teenage Treats Vol.10 and Killed By Death #007.

 During 2001, the band gathered their recorded material together for a 13-track CD, Very Hush!
 Hush!, shared with Milkshake Melon, Mick Sinclair's solo alter-ego.
 In 2007, the band were represented by two tracks on Messthetics #101: DIY 77–81 London, a CD retrospective with "Compulsive Eater" on the main release and "Haircut Bob Dylan 66" as a mp3 bonus track.

+2009-present: revivals and further albums

 In 2009, "Life After Death" was included on Universal's four-CD tribute to John Peel, Kats Karavan: The History of John Peel On The Radio.

 A cover version of "Life After Death", by Talya Cooper, appeared as a digital download in 2011.
 A cover version, by Das Boomerang, of both sides of the first single appeared as a digital download in 2018.

 Two original members, Mick Sinclair and John McRae, revived the band and the Cool-Cat-Daddy-O label in August 2014 releasing a vinyl single, "Save the World"/"What Did You Do with the Body?".
 "Save The World" was described by Record Collector as "like a bonker's contest to play "In The Mood" without actually playing it".

 In June 2015 came another single, "Radio Free Asia", and a vinyl retrospective album, Landmarks Ruins and Memories, of remastered recordings from 1979 to 1981 on the Italian re-issue label, Ave Phoenix Records described as sounding "a bit like Love's Forever Changes on happy pills."